Aeroluna/LunaCoopMod/README.md

 ## Stukov

-- Reworked Infested Banshee P2 Deploy ability to allow casting while moving.
+- Changed Infested Banshee P2 Deploy ability to allow casting while moving.
 - Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton that additionally increases Infested Banshee speed by 2.
   - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.
 It was kinda sad that P2 was about picking up your infantry and moving them to the frontline, but the Infested Banshee was about as fast as them walking there.

-- Reworked Rapid Hibernation to no longer require research.
+- Changed Rapid Hibernation to no longer require research.
 - Removed deceleration from Infested Banshee Burrow (no longer has to fully stop to cast).

 As the Infested Banshee's defining trait, it seems odd that it requires research.
 The QOL change also helps quickly burrowing after moving.